Guide for postgraduate students

 This is available online and is updated regularly.

-The CMVM Wiki also provides comprehensive details of up-to-date information on policies and procedures.
+The CMVM Wiki also provides comprehensive details of up-to-date information on policies and procedures from matriculation to submission.
 (EASE log-in required)

 Your research training